-Most fleets would confess to using fuel additives from time to time, most likely in the winter to prevent gelling.
-But there are fleets, lots of them it seems, that regularly treat their fuel with additives of some description.
+Most fleets would confess to using diesel fuel additives from time to time, most likely in the winter to prevent gelling.
+But there are fleets, lots of them it seems, that regularly treat their fuel with fuel additives of some description.

 It's easy to be skeptical of such claims, but evidence suggests there's some truth there.

 “One of the most common problems, and perhaps the most easily avoided, relates to the condition of the injectors.
 By using the correct fuel additives, injector damage due to water and internal diesel injector deposits will be prevented.
 When a lubricity additive is used, the life of the injector is increased.”

-If it fails, you might do that, but if it doesn't fail over its expected life, is that a result of the additives you used?
-Or would it have been fine without it?
+If it fails, you might do that.
+But if it doesn't fail over its expected life, is that a result of the diesel fuel additives you used?
+Or would it have been fine without fuel additives?

 If you suffer from fuel filter plugging, for example, an additive can help dissolve the asphaltenes.
 These are high-molecular-weight hydrocarbons that are usually found on the bottom of the crude.
 They can also be formed in ultra-low-sulfur diesel fuel from the heat created by higher pump pressures inside the fuel system and returned to the tank from your fuel pressure regulator, notes Adams.